dhiru2498/Assignment1/README.md

 EmpD-EmpD class is to demonstrate the java collection in which we are using map concept which explain the map interface  that value can be duplicated and demonstrated it by taking the data of employee id and employee name.

+MyThread-MyThread class is to demonstrate the java multithreading using join method to display the working of two threads simultaneously.